ahmedaboujeeb/get_fit_m4/README.md

 ## Credits

 - Some features were inspired by Code Institute Boutique Ado project.
-- Toasts were taken from Boutique ado.
+- Toasts and toast styling were taken from Boutique ado.

 ### Media

-- Hero image and program images were downloaded from pexels.com
+- Hero image and program images were downloaded from https://www.pexels.com/
 - Navbar and other features were taken from https://getbootstrap.com/